johnshearing/PrivateKeyVault/README.md

   * Inspect offline transaction instructions before broadcasting them to be sure they have not been changed during signing.
   * Do not have any electronic devices near your PrivateKeyVault when typing personal information or displaying private keys.
   * When working with personal information, be in a secure private location.
-* And one more thing. **Make encrypted backups of your important private data and don't forget the password**
+* And one more thing: **Make encrypted backups of your important private data and don't forget the password**
-* And one last thing. **Make encrypted backups of your important private data and don't forget the password**
+* And one last thing: **Make encrypted backups of your important private data and don't forget the password**
 Congratulations, you have done the best you can reasonably do to keep your private information secure.

 ### Todo List